michalliu/jsoncodecs.vim/README.md

 1. b:json_dump_string

-   This functions take a list contains line as input, output is a [json](http://json.org/) string
+   This functions take a list contains lines as input, output is a valid [JSON](http://json.org/) string

 2. b:json_dumplines